 Details of the intervention

-- Coupons + Cooperatives: Farmers will participate in both the coupon scheme and the cooperatives.
+- Coupons + Cooperatives: (5,306 farmers) Farmers participated in both the coupon scheme and the cooperatives.

 Results and policy lessons

 Both the coupons and the blue spoons increased fertilizer use and knowledge-sharing among farmers, while participation in the discussion cooperatives had no impact on farmers’ fertilizer use and decreased the likelihood that farmers participated in discussions about fertilizer.
 The blue spoons were most effective in encouraging discussions about agricultural topics, and farmers who received the blue spoons or knew others who received them were more likely to identify the correct amount of fertilizer to use.

 Take-up: Farmers in the cooperatives group were nearly twice as likely to participate in a discussion cooperative than farmers in the comparison group, with participation increasing from 31 percent to 59 percent over the course of the intervention.
 However, farmers in the cooperative group were no more likely to attend meetings at least weekly relative to the comparison group.
 Similarly, 79 percent of the farmers who received the spoons at the schools owned a spoon by the end of the evaluation, relative to the 24 percent of comparison farmers who had the opportunity to purchase the spoons from the local store (a 229 percent increase).
 However, few farmers who received coupons during the initial meetings redeemed them.
 Only 18 percent of the coupons were redeemed in the first season of the intervention and only 12 percent in the second season.
 Researchers suggest that farmers with more experience using fertilizer may have wanted to use smaller amounts of fertilizer than what could be redeemed with the coupons, or that the discount may not have been enough to encourage them to buy more, which could have contributed to the low coupon redemption.